Precedents database

 -

-3.3 Independence – ECCE – Partial compliance (2017) Lack of experts from the field; organisational and operational independence
+3.3 Independence – THEQC – Partial compliance (2023) Infringement of the operational independence

 Full decision: see agency register entry